Support for the Families with Children with Developmental Disabilities

 Who can F.A.C.T. help?

-Many of the families who participate in this program have a child diagnosed with conditions such as:
+Many of the families who participate in this program have a child diagnosed with:

 - Down syndrome